TurbulentGoat/universalPaywallBlocker/README.md

-#UNIVERSAL Paywall Blocker
+# UNIVERSAL Paywall Blocker
 (No longer just waToday!!)

-Firstly, These paywalls seem to change how they generate them, and what they hide behind then, quite often - so it might just not work one day.
+Firstly, these paywalls seem to change how they generate them, and what they hide behind then, quite often - so it might just not work one day.

 I've been made aware of websites you can go to, one example is [12ft](https://12ft.io) and to be fair, it works really well.
 My tool, though, doesn't fully disable Javascript like theirs.
 Neither is bad, just as I said, no single tool does all jobs.
 You need to decide what is best for what you need at that time.
 (Just to be VERY clear, I have not looked at their code, I do not know how they do what they do, so if there are ANY similarities between the two in how they are written it is purely coincidental!)